Areas of Expertise

 Bowling Green State University

 Dr. Cornett graduated with a Ph.D. from The Ohio State University in 1987.
 He has been in education for more than forty years, including ten years as an English and social studies teacher and coach in Ohio and Venezuela.
 He was certified in Ohio as a history teacher, English teacher, principal, and supervisor.
 He is currently in his ninth year as chair of the Department of Foundations and Secondary Education at UNF.
-Previously he has served as department chair of the Department of Educational Research, Technology, and Leadership, the Department of Instructional Programs and Educational Leadership, and the Department of Instructional Programs at the University of Central Florida, and Dean of the College of Education at the University of Northern Iowa.
+Previously he has served as department chair of the Department of Educational Research, Technology, and Leadership; Department of Instructional Programs and Educational Leadership; the Department of Instructional Programs at the University of Central Florida; and, Dean of the College of Education at the University of Northern Iowa.
 He is Past President of the Iowa Academy of Education.

-Cornett was co-evaluator of an international civic education partnership with Florida (FLREA), Hungary (CIVITAS Hungary), and Romania (Intercultural Institute of Timisoara) that recently concluded fifteen years of civics program development, teacher and student training, and citizen and government official exchanges.
-In addition, he was an advisory board member for the American Bar Association Division of Public Education, President of the Iowa Academy of Education, and also the Florida Association of District School Superintendents Empowering Effective Teachers Advisory Committee.
+Cornett was co-evaluator of an international civic education partnership with Florida (FLREA), Hungary (CIVITAS Hungary), and Romania (Intercultural Institute of Timisoara) that provided fifteen years of civics program development; teacher and student training; civic education research; and, citizen and government official exchanges.
+In addition, he was an advisory board member for the American Bar Association Division of Public Education, President of the Iowa Academy of Education, and also a member of the Florida Association of District School Superintendents Empowering Effective Teachers Advisory Committee.

 He has provided service on more than 150 committees at the department, college, university, regional, state, and national levels, including: serving two terms as an officer for the College and University Faculty Assembly of the National Council for the Social Studies; two terms as Secretary of the UCF Faculty Senate; Chair, Graduate Curriculum and Policy Committee, UCF; and, as a Board Member for the Florida Council for the Social Studies.
 Service to public schools and FDOE includes: Strategic Planning Team member, St. Johns County School District; Price Laboratory School Parent Advisory Committee; Chair, Odyssey Middle School School Advisory Council; Expert Witness Seminole County Schools; State of Florida Advisory Committee on Character Education; Florida Teacher Certification Examination (FTCE) Subject Matter Expert; FTCE Validation Committee; Florida Teacher Subject Matter Content Standards Committee Chair.
 He is currently on the Executive Board of the Florida Council for the Social Studies College and University Faculty Assembly.